 What is Diagnostic Imaging?

 Our patients can’t tell us where it hurts.
 This is why the Diagnostic Imaging department at Pulse Veterinary Specialists and Emergency offers the most state-of-the-art imaging equipment to help ‘look inside’ your pet, aiding in diagnosis of illness.
-Diagnostic Imaging is a subspecialty of veterinary medicine that focuses on using advanced imaging technologies, such as x-rays, ultrasound, and CT, for the diagnosis and management of complex cases.
+Diagnostic Imaging is a subspecialty of veterinary medicine that focuses on using advanced imaging technologies, such as x-rays, ultrasound, CT, and MRI, for the diagnosis and management of complex cases.

 A specialist in diagnostic imaging is called a “radiologist”, a call-back to times when the only type of imaging available to veterinary patients was x-rays or radiographs.
-Thankfully, many advances in imaging from the human medical field have made their way to veterinary medicine, including ultrasound and CT.
+Thankfully, many advances in imaging from the human medical field have made their way to veterinary medicine, including ultrasound, CT, and MRI.
 Pulse Veterinary Specialists and Emergency is excited to make these imaging modalities available to the pets of Alberta’s capital region!
 Click on a modality below to learn more about how it can help with diagnosis in your pet.

 Our board-certified veterinary radiologist, Dr. Lukas Kawalilak, is an expert in all areas of diagnostic imaging and works closely with Pulse clinicians and your primary care veterinarian in developing an imaging plan that is best for each individual patient’s health needs.
 Dr. Kawalilak’s specialized training and years of experience allows him to see abnormalities and clarify findings from diagnostic imaging procedures.
 This is key to providing the best possible care for your pet.